-Marine Madness is now looking for guest submissions to help expand content and give people a chance to share their passion for the oceans and marine life!
+Marine Madness is looking for new guest writers to give people a chance to share their passion for our oceans and marine life!

 If you love the sea and have a story to tell about it then Marine Madness is here to help.
-I am looking for exciting new content to expand and build upon what I have started.
-If you have something to say or share then Marine Madness offers a safe space for you to do that with a community of like minded people.
-Whether you’re trying to get your foot in the door, already have experience or just looking to try something new then I want to hear from you.
+We are looking for exciting new guest writers to expand on the amount and type of content we can share.
+If you have something to say or a story to share then Marine Madness offers a safe space for you to do that with a community of like minded people.
+Whether you’re trying to get your foot in the door, already have experience writing or just looking to try something new then we want to hear from you.

-In terms of the type of content there are very few limits to what I am looking for.
+In terms of the type of content there are very few limits to what we are looking for.
 The main content of the blog consists of journalistic articles focusing on marine biology/conservation.
 If this is something you would like to try your hand at then great, but if your strengths lie elsewhere then that’s cool too.
 If you have a story to tell and as long as it is in some way is linked to the ocean then it will be considered.
-Any marine artwork would also be greatly appreciated whether it be underwater photography, a short film, painting or sculpture.
-If it shows off your passion for the ocean then I’d love to share it.
 Stuck for ideas?
-Then have a look at some of the existing posts and see if anything inspires you.
+Then have a look at some examples of submissions from previous guest writers here.

-I am looking for submissions from everyone.
+We are looking for submissions from anyone and everyone.
 Experience is not necessary only a passion for the marine world and an interesting topic.
-If you are a student just wanting to give it a go or a seasoned researcher wanting to promote your work then anything goes.
-I will consider everything that is submitted for publication and will only reject entries for publication for 3 main reasons…
+If you are an ocean enthusiast just wanting to give it a go or a student or researcher wanting to promote your work then we want to hear from you.
+All guest submissions will be considered for publication and will only reject entries for publication for 3 main reasons…

 - Your submission is in no way related to the oceans.